Emberton

-Although there are no shops in the village, there is a village pub and restaurant called the Bell and Bear on the site of the old Bell Inn.
+Although there are no shops in the village, there is a village pub called the Bell and Bear on the site of the old Bell Inn.
 The former Bear Inn was previously situated near Petsoe where the A509 now runs.

 Clock tower

-At the heart of the village is a clock tower, which has been renovated recently with the help of a grant from the Heritage Lottery Fund.
+At the heart of the village is a clock tower, which was restored in 1972 and then renovated with the help of a grant from the Heritage Lottery Fund.
 This poem is engraved on a panel below the clock:

 Nearby geographic features

 Hollington Wood, a small patch of ancient woodland, lies about a mile south-east of Emberton.

 The Milton Keynes Wind Farm is located 2 miles east of Emberton.